torchmd/torchmd-net/docs/source/installation.rst

 .. code-block:: shell

       pip install -e .

+.. note:: Pip installation in CUDA mode requires compiling CUDA source codes, this can take a really long time and the process might appear as if it is "stuck".
+Run pip with `-vv` to see the compilation process.

 This will install TorchMD-NET in editable mode, so that changes to the source code are immediately available.
 Besides making all python utilities available environment-wide, this will also install the ``torchmd-train`` command line utility.